kremalicious/blog/content/posts/2018-11-01-gatsby-plugin-matomo/index.md

 * don't load anything in non-production environments
 * consent mode for privacy
 * allow loading tracking script locally
+* define paths to be excluded from tracking
 * dev mode for local development

 ## Usage